 Making a plan and ensuring your home is well prepared for a house fire doesn’t take much time or effort, and it can be the difference between life and death.
-To help you put your plan together, here are 7 simple steps to creating an effective home fire escape plan to keep you and your family safe.
+To help you put your plan together, here are seven simple steps to creating an effective home fire escape plan to keep you and your family safe.

 Install and Maintain Working Smoke Alarms